m2osw/eventdispatcher/cppprocess/README.md

     // are not using the ed::communicator, use the wait() instead
     //
     p.start();
-    // if no ed::communicator: p.wait()
+    // if no ed::communicator, use: p.wait()

     // with ed::communicator, you get a call to your listener (callback)
-    // that you add to the signal_child object like so
+    // that you add to the signal_child object as below.
+Once you received
+    // that signal, the child process died.
+If you pipe multiple processes,
+    // you will receive one signal per process.
     //
     // WARNING: this has to be done after the start() (i.e. you need the
     //          pid_t of the child) and before you return back to the